Oleksandr Kobets: Activities in retirement

 Following his retirement, Kobets, together with his wife, founded a company which handles contract mediation for goods, production of juices, mineral water, soft drinks, and trade.
 The Centre for Journalistic Investigations revealed that Kobets has not repaid a loan of 80,000 dollars for several years.

 In the summer of 2006, Oleksandr Kobets registered with Ukragrohimpromholding OJSC, which traded in ammonia and was founded by Oleksandr Bessonov, a former agent of the KGB and a citizen of the Russian Federation with a passport.

 In 2007, he got a job at the Ukrainian Collection Agency company, dealing with personnel issues and official investigations.

 Kobets then worked at RSB Petroleum FZC in the United Arab Emirates from 2008 to 2011.
 This company was engaged in trading in petroleum products and oil.

 In 2012, he was the director of Transocean Ukraine Export LLC, which traded machines and equipment.
 In the same year, Oleksandr Kobets got a job as an adviser to the head of the Shevchenkiv district administration of Kyiv.

 From 2015 to 2018, he worked at Alfa-Bank, where he managed internal security.

 From 2018 to 2020, he held the position of head of internal security at VK Tobacco and Sich Bank.

 Prior to the Russian invasion of Ukraine, Kobets lived in Kyiv.

 Collaborationism during the Russian invasion (2022)

 Oleksandr Kobets left Kyiv on March 7 in a Mercedes-Benz, registered to his wife Hanna Kobets.
 On 15 March he left Ukraine through the city of Uzhhorod.

 On 26 April, during the Russian occupation of Kherson, Kobets was appointed Mayor of Kherson by the Russian military.
 The start of his term was marked by protests against the Russian occupation of Kherson.
 On 11 November 2022 the city of Kherson was liberated by the Ukrainian army.
+After his departure from Kherson, he was transferred to Henichesk to work on establishing local pro-Russian administrative bodies in the city.

+On 1 January 2026, he was formally found guilty in absentia by the Khadzhybeyskyi District Court of Odesa for committing crimes under the Criminal Code of Ukraine, specifically under Part 2 of Article 111 and Part 5 of Article 111-1.